CI Integration

 // Skips if Inconclusive or Unmeasurable let outcome = skip_if_unreliable!(outcome, "test_crypto");

-Section titled “require_reliable!”Require reliable results, failing on uncertainty (fail-closed):
+Section titled “Require reliable results (fail-closed)”Require reliable results, failing on uncertainty:

 use tacet::require_reliable;